aspose-page/Aspose.Page-Reference-Tutorials/content/english/net/getting-started/apply-metered-license/_index.md

 ### Q1: How do I obtain a metered license for Aspose.Page for .NET?

-A1: Visit [purchase.aspose.com/buy](https://purchase.aspose.com/buy) to acquire a valid license.
+A1: Visit [purchase.aspose.com](https://purchase.aspose.com/buy) to acquire a valid license.

 ### Q2: Where can I find the documentation for Aspose.Page for .NET?

-A2: Refer to [reference.aspose.com/page/net/](https://reference.aspose.com/page/net/) for comprehensive documentation.
+A2: Refer to [Aspose.Page .NET](https://reference.aspose.com/page/net/) for comprehensive documentation.

 ### Q3: Is there a forum for Aspose.Page discussions and support?

-A3: Yes, visit [forum.aspose.com/c/page/39](https://forum.aspose.com/c/page/39) to engage with the community and seek assistance.
+A3: Yes, visit [forum](https://forum.aspose.com/c/page/39) to engage with the community and seek assistance.

 ### Q4: Can I try Aspose.Page for .NET before purchasing?